erincyldz/CSDL/README.md

 ### **Running the Project**.
 After ```make``` command, a folder named __build__ will be created under your root directory with the __main__ executable file in it.
 Just run ```./build/main``` to run the project.

+###Setting up the formatter
+You have to install LLVM for formatting your code.
+Refer to [this](https://llvm.org/docs/GettingStarted.html).

 ### **Known Issues and Fixes**
 (PROBABLY ONLY FOR WSL USERS)When SDL library tries to popup a textbox or etc. via using xServer over windows, it fails and gets a core dump fail.
 To fix this, you need to install the correct GUI package for your wsl.
 It is most probably gets fixed with  ```sudo apt install zenity ``` but it may depend on the linux version and distribution you are currently using.
 For further questions, go and search it on Google, Stackoverflow or ask ChatGPT.
 Don't bother me.